 One of the powerpoint to highlight with Datadog is the capability to highlight any follow-up that occurred, so we can avoid it and get annotated about it in the future.

 When running the Datadog agent in our host, based on the command given by the Datadog website, the launched agent will start reporting metrics to the Datadog system.
-The full Access API of Datadog system has the ability to capture events and analyze them via graphical diagrams in the dashboard view, alerts and also collaboration tools as it is illustrated in the figure below.
+The full Access API of Datadog system has the ability to capture events and analyze them via graphical diagrams in the dashboard view, alerts and also collaboration tools as is illustrated in the figure below.

 This dashboard overview reflects the granular way of how Datadog functions.
 Datadog shows the personalized key metrics, the build history, the running events…

 Using Datadog we can specify how to create alerts, as this tool supports alerting based on a feature called Monitors.
 It is equivalent to Scout trigger and it allows you to define the composition of your alert events.

 All these features lead us to the conclusion that Datadog is a real powerful cloud tool, that has shown significant improvement to all the monitoring tools mentioned above, with a very user-friendly design, a rich set of supported tools and systems (docker and non-docker resources), and it’s easy to use.
 However, these advanced functionalities come with a higher cost equal to 15 dollars per agent.

 Verdict: cloud solution, user-friendly design, a rich set of supported tools and systems, easy to use, alerts raising